CosmicMind/Material/README.md

 ### CaptureView

 Add a new dimension of interactivity with CaptureView.
 CaptureView is a fully functional camera that is completely customizable.
-Checkout the Examples directly for a sample project using this wonderful component.
+Checkout the Examples directory for a sample project using this wonderful component.

 ![MaterialKitCaptureView](http://www.materialkit.io/MK/MaterialKitCaptureView.jpg)